Posture: A Chiropractic Perspective Interview with Dr. Mike & Dr. Shapiro

 The process to correct someone’s spinal structure, permanently, requires a specific, proven, targeted protocol.
 This is exactly what we do at Complete Spine Solutions (CSS).

-DS: I’m hyper aware of posture because this is what we focus on at CSS, day in and day out and now there seems to be a new story in the news every other week.
+Dr. Shapiro: I’m hyper-aware of posture because this is what we focus on at CSS, day in and day out and now there seems to be a new story in the news every other week.
 A recurring one is “text neck,” which is a very common problem today.
-This occurs when people look down at their phones, computers, and laptops all day, and the head and shoulders lean forward.
+This occurs when people look down at their phones, computers, and laptops all day, and their heads and shoulders lean forward.
 We often see people altering their workstations and changing the mattresses they sleep on.
 Many people are tying everything back to posture.

 What does “Proper Posture” mean?

-DM: If we know what normal posture is, then it’s much easier to identify improper posture.
-When our bodies are in a normal position, our body can work efficiently.
+Dr. Mike: If we know what normal posture is, then it’s much easier to identify improper or poor posture.
+When our bodies are in a normal position, our bodies can work efficiently.
 In an optimal postural position, the spinal cord and nerves have very little tension on them.

 When someone’s posture is not in a straight line from the ears down to the ankles (from the side), and when the head is not directly over the feet (from the front), the spinal cord has to stretch into a weakened, distorted position.
 This leads to a decrease in the function of the spinal cord and nerves, which control every function of the body.
 If someone has improper posture, his or her body will not function optimally.
 Bodily symptoms will begin to appear.